Is employee stress becoming an issue in your workplace?

 To effectively reduce workplace stress in your company, you need to familiarize yourself with the signs of a stressed employee.

-Stress can take many forms and these are some of the most common ways your employees may exhibit it:
+High levels of stress can take many forms and these are some of the most common warning signs employees may exhibit:

 - The employee has become more irritable – If your employee suddenly becomes less patient and more snappy, it could be a tell-tale sign that they’re feeling stressed.